jmankoff/interaction/assignments/colorpicker_f19.md

 ## Managing Application State with Listeners

-To find out about color changes, the application needs to register a callback by calling `colorPicker.setColorListener()`.
+To find out about color changes, the application needs to register a callback by calling `colorPicker.addColorListener()`.
 This callback should update the application's `colorView` and `colorTextView` whenever `onColorSelected` is called to demonstrate that the application correctly got a color from `colorPickerView`.
 This means you are **prohibited** from leveraging publicly accessible fields/functions on the color picker to observe the ColorPickerView state.

+As good practice, you should always unregister listeners when they are no longer relevent.
+This has been done for you in the `MainActivity.java#onDestroy` which is called when the application is killed.

+You may notice that `ColorPicker.java` keeps a `List` of `ColorChangeListeners`.
+This allows for our interactor to be more flexible because it can register many listeners that will all be notfied when a new color is selected.
 For more on custom listeners, see [CodePath's guide to creating custom listeners](https://guides.codepath.com/android/Creating-Custom-Listeners).
 For more information about Fragments, see the [Android Fragment API](https://developer.android.com/guide/components/fragments).

-# Part 3: Save Application Model using Bundle
+# Part 3: Save and Restore Application Model using Bundle

 Please save application model (i.e. the current color as known by the application) in the `onSaveInstanceState` bundle.
 When user goes off to some other app, Android kills our Activity.
 We need the bundle to get the saved state back.

 We want to manage the state at the application level (`MainActivity.java`) versus at the interactor level, this means you will need to find a way to set the state of the color picker from the application when the bundle is loaded.

 Notice from the documentation that `onRestoreInstanceState` is called after `onCreate` if a bundle exists.
-However, to make grading easier, we want you to handle the bundle in `ColorPickerActivity#setStartingColor` so you **should not implement `onRestoreInstanceState`.**
+This is where you will access the information we saved in `onSaveInstanceState` to restore the current color with the color we had before our Activity was killed.

 <span style="color:red">We will kill the activity to test if the state
 is saved.
 Use adb to test killing it or in developer options set Apps